top of page

 We go to great lengths to keep our herd healthy and free of disease.
 When possible, we choose to use natural and herbal methods to support our goat's health and as parasite prevention.
 However, there are some instances where conventional care practices are required, and we will not compromise the health of our animals in the name of being "natural" or "organic."

 All of our kids come disbudded and raised on coccidia prevention.
-They are also dewormed prior to leaving for their new homes.
+They are also dewormed prior to leaving for their new homes, if that is age appropriate.
 If you would like your kid to have horns, payment for the kid must be received in full by the time the kid is 5 days old.
-Horned kids must be picked up by 4 weeks of age.
+Horned kids must be picked up by 2 weeks of age.

 bottom of page